 Children want to learn.
 They want to learn the tasks that they see us do every day.
 Both practical and sensorial activities will allow your child to learn new tasks and grow their independence.

-It is best to be orderly as not to distract or overwhelm the child’s concentrating mind.
+Creating a home with prepared environments will allow your child to build their concentration skills.
+It’s best to be orderly as not to distract or overwhelm the child’s concentrating mind.